zjgoodman/ICS-TDD-workshop/README.md

 In essence, a program that checks the output of another program and determines if that output is "correct."

-Here is an example of a simple test that tests the behavior of an addition function:
+Here is an example of a simple test that tests the behavior of an addition function [(source code)](src/main/java/tdd_workshop/unit_testing/example/Add.java):
 ```java
 public int add(int number1, int number2){
     return number1 + number2;